 The Arcadia University Achievement Award

 A merit-based scholarship that recognizes exceptional achievements.
-Awards range from $1,000 to $4,000 for the 2019-20 academic year.
-Students are evaluated on the basis of their involvement in school activities, community service and volunteer work or other noteable achievements as recognized by the scholarship committee.
+Awards range from $1,000 to $4,000 per academic year.
+Students are evaluated on the basis of their involvement in school activities, community service, and volunteer work, or other notable achievements as recognized by the scholarship committee.
 No special application required, all first-year and transfer students who apply for full-time admission will be considered.

-Prospective Fine Arts majors may receive an Achievement Award based on the quality of their portfolio review and prospective B.F.A. in Acting majors may receive one based on their audition.
+Prospective Fine Arts majors may receive a Portfolio Review Award based on the quality of their portfolio review and prospective B.F.A. in Acting majors may receive an Acting Audition Award based on the qualify of the audition.
 These awards can range anywhere from $1,000-$4,000 annually.

 Arcadia University Campus Achievement Award for Returning Students